 Queen’s Drive, Clubmoor, Liverpool 13

-St Matthew’s was F. X. Velarde’s first church, designed when he was still in the office of Weightman & Bullen.
-The building was illustrated in Budden’s Book of the Liverpool School of Architecture.
-The tall tower has considerable landmark value and the unaltered interior with its Art Deco fittings is notable.
+F. X. Velarde’s first church, designed when he was still in the office of Weightman & Bullen.
+The tall bell tower has considerable landmark value and the church has a rich and unaltered interior.

 Roman Catholic church, completed 16th March 1930, designed by F X Velarde, a Lancashire/Liverpool architect of note, built for Matthew Honan FRIBA, killed in action in 1916.
 Built of red brick with red pantile roof.
 Plan form: nave and aisles, sanctuary with apsidal end, separate side chapel with connection to presbytery, tall campanile on (ritual) north side with green roof.
 Church aligned north- west to south-east.